Check Your Credit Report Every Year

 Information in your credit report impacts your ability to get a loan or insurance, and how much you will have to pay for it.
 See our post: Why Your Credit Score Matters.

-You want the information to be accurate, complete, and up-to-date at all times.
+You want the information to be correct, complete, and up-to-date at all times.
 You don’t want to find faulty information after you have applied for a loan or signed up for a new insurance.
 It will take time to make corrections, and at that point your credit report has already affected your loan or insurance premium.

 Remember, identity theft is serious.
 You might lose out on job opportunities, or be denied loans for education, housing or cars because of negative information on your credit report.